Customer Lifetime Value Calculator — LTV:CAC Ratio Tool

 The Scenario Matrix lets you compare your current numbers against two custom what-if scenarios side by side — useful for board prep or evaluating strategic options.
 When you're done, export a 1200×630 PNG scorecard to share in investor updates, Slack, or on Twitter.

-The LTV Formula — Explained
+The Customer Lifetime Value Formula (CLV) — Explained

 Customer Lifetime Value (LTV) is the total gross profit a single customer generates over their entire relationship with your company.
 For subscription SaaS, it's modeled mathematically using three inputs: